jmesparre/jm/memory-bank/progress.md

 - The project scope has significantly expanded to include a blog, detailed service pages, backend integration, and a headless CMS, moving beyond a basic portfolio site.
 - The implementation plan provides a structured approach to address the increased complexity.
 - Key technical decisions regarding backend and CMS are yet to be finalized.
-- The scroll-based navigation was initially implemented with a threshold, then refined to trigger at the absolute top/bottom of content, and now includes a debounce to improve user experience and correct navigation direction.
+- The scroll-based navigation was initially implemented with a threshold, then refined to trigger at the absolute top/bottom of content, and now includes a debounce to improve user experience and correct navigation direction, along with more forgiving scroll boundary detection.
 - The issue with special characters in URLs was identified and resolved by standardizing directory and link names to ASCII-compatible versions.